How Much Weight Can You Lose on Ozempic? Setting Realistic Weight Loss Expectations

 Many people have experienced success while taking Ozempic (in accordance with a prescribed regimen and dietary and lifestyle modifications).
 Here’s a look at some of our favorites:

-• Barbie Jackson-Williams is a woman in her 50s from Des Moines, Iowa.
+- Barbie Jackson-Williams is a woman in her 50s from Des Moines, Iowa.
 She reports losing 180 pounds once starting Ozempic and beginning a workout regimen in 2021.
 She was around 400 pounds prior to starting Ozempic and now credits her significant weight loss to the medication and hard work in the gym.
-She reported feeling that starting Ozempic kick-started her journey to desiring a better, healthier, more active life.
+She reported feeling that starting Ozempic kick-started her journey to desiring a better, healthier, more active lifestyle.
 See below for her transformation, photo courtesy of NBC:

 Take control of your health.